Hiroshi Ōshima: During and after the war

 As the war progressed and Germany began to retreat, Ōshima never wavered in his confidence that Germany would emerge victorious.
 However, in March 1945, he reported to Tokyo on the "danger of Berlin becoming a battlefield" and revealing a fear "that the abandonment of Berlin may take place in another month."
 On 13 April 1945, he met with Ribbentrop (for the last time, it turned out) and vowed to stand with the leaders of the Third Reich in their hour of crisis.
 "I do not wish to be treated in the same manner as other diplomats merely by reason of great danger from the ravages of war," he proclaimed, but he was informed that evening by the Foreign Ministry's chief of protocol: all diplomats were to leave Berlin at once by Hitler's direct order. Ōshima subsequently accepted that order then sent his wife to Bad Gastein, a mountain resort in Austria, and, the next day, left to join her, together with most of the Japanese diplomatic staff.

-Less than a month later, Germany surrendered and Ōshima and his staff were taken into custody.
+Less than a month later, Germany surrendered and Ōshima and the rest of remaining his staff were taken into custody.
 They were then taken from Austria to the United States by ship, arriving on 11 July 1945.
 After interrogation and internment in Bedford Springs Hotel, a resort hotel in the heart of the Allegheny Mountains, Pennsylvania, Ōshima was returned to Japan in November 1945.

 Although he briefly enjoyed freedom in his devastated country, he was arrested on 16 December 1945 and charged with war crimes.
 He initially denied ever being close to Hitler and Ribbentrop.
 When brought before the International Military Tribunal for the Far East, he was found guilty of conspiring to wage aggressive war on 12 November 1948 and sentenced to life imprisonment. Ōshima was paroled in late 1955 and granted clemency three years later.

 After his release, Ōshima lived in seclusion in Chigasaki, Kanagawa, refusing invitations from the ruling Liberal Democratic Party to enter into politics, in stark contrast to Kichisaburō Nomura, who was Japanese ambassador to the United States at the outbreak of World War II and who ran, was elected, and served several terms in the Diet after the war besides active public and private life.

 Ōshima died in 1975, not knowing that he provided the Allies with invaluable intelligence during the war.